MELISSA BLOCK, HOST:

 GOVERNOR BOBBY JINDAL: Obviously, we're going to be prepared to go out there with water, search and rescue missions and other search and rescue missions for folks that may be in harm's way.
 But I think our folks have been through multiple storms.
 I think they're resilient and I think that they've heard their local leaders tell them for many years now the importance of having a game plan.

 ALLEN: Jindal has already asked and received from the White House a disaster declaration, allowing federal aid to begin flowing almost immediately.
 But today he said that wasn't enough.
 He's now asking the federal government to reimburse Louisiana for all storm-related expenses.
 Greg Allen, NPR News, New Orleans.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.